 The COVID-19 pandemic exposed a frightening vulnerability here that has been decades in the making; Hawaiʻi’s reliance on imported food which is estimated at 85 to 90 percent.
 Native Hawaiians were self-sufficient for centuries.
 Studies have shown that although a complete shift back to ancient ways is not feasible, the adoption of a sustainability mentality would go a long way.
 How do we as a community achieve this?
 What are the first steps and how do we get buy-in to make change?

 Hawai‘i’s visitor count has come roaring back much quicker than experts predicted from the nearly empty days during the past year of the COVID-19 pandemic.
 The resurgence of visitors has raised concerns from the community to limit the number of tourists.
+Join us for KĀKOU: Hawaiʻi's Town Hall where we'll discuss what the possible next steps are for our number one industry.

 PBS Hawaiʻi visited communities and asked residents a series of questions on tourism.
 We asked.
 You answered.